fmorabecerra/esp-blink/README.md

 # esp-blink -- Blink Example

 Starts a FreeRTOS task to blink an LED.
+This project is based on one of expressif's example projects for esp32.

-## Instructions on how to get you dev environment ready
+## Toolchain
-The .vscode folder includes config files to launch an openOCD debug session.
+Use expressif's [getting started](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html) instructions to set up your toolchain.

 ## Set up debugging environment
+The .vscode folder includes config files to launch an openOCD debug session is Visual Studio code.
 You will need to install openOCD. you can follow the [expressif debuging](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/) instructions to set this up.

 ### Helpful tips
 Need to replace the esp-wroom-32.cfg openOCD file to get rid of errors when trying to launch openOCD server.